Emergent superconductivity and non-reciprocal transport in a van der Waals Dirac semimetal/antiferromagnet heterostructure

 The electronic band structure obtained from \textit{in situ} angle resolved photo-emission spectroscopy (ARPES) for a 4UC ZrTe$_2$/FeTe hybrid is shown in Fig.~\ref{1}(h) (See SM~\cite{Islam_Supp}).
 The corresponding second derivative spectra is shown in Fig.~\ref{1}(i).
 The ARPES data clearly demonstrates linearly dispersing DSM bands, as observed in prior studies of \ZrTe~grown on other substrates and buffer layers~\cite{tsipas2018massless,muhammad2019transition,ou2022zrte2}, with the chemical potential located below the Dirac point, consistent with transport measurements (See SM~\cite{Islam_Supp}).

 We now discuss electrical transport measurements, conducted on mechanically scratched Hall bars with length=$1$~mm and width=$0.5$~mm.
 Fig.~\ref{2}(a) shows the temperature variation of the sample resistance for 2 UC, 6 UC, 8 UC \ZrTe~ and 1 UC CrTe$_2$/6 UC ~\ZrTe~ grown on 35 UC FeTe.
 All these samples show a transition from a normal metal to a superconducting state with a minimum resistance smaller than our measurement limits ($R \lesssim 1$~m$\Omega$), except for the 2 UC sample whose resistance does not fully vanish at $T=2$~K. We attribute the latter to inhomogeneity and possibly incomplete coverage of the FeTe with ~\ZrTe~over the scale of the Hall bar device.
 We observe a distinctive resistance peak around $T = 60$~K in all samples.
 This is more pronounced in the 2 UC sample and broadens as we increase \ZrTe~ thickness.
 This feature is consistent with critical spin scattering at the N{\'e}el temperature of FeTe as it transitions from a paramagnet to an AFM~\cite{liu2009charge,lee2019spin}.
 In light of recent insights about the tension between antiferromagnetism and superconductivity \cite{yan2026stoichiometric}, we hypothesize that our as-grown FeTe films likely have Fe intersitials, resulting in AFM order.
 The transition to a superconducting phase then likely occurs only near the interface where Fe interstitials are removed during the overgrowth of \ZrTe.
 Proving this hypothesis will require additional measurements such as more careful HRTEM or cross-sectional scanning tunneling microscopy.
 We also observe an excess resistance anomaly before the superconducting transition; we attribute this to non-equilibrium effects at a normal-superconductor interface in the presence of inhomogeneities~\cite{park1995resistance,zhang2013metal,si2010superconductivity}.
+The sample-to-sample variability in the position of the resistance peak, indicates that its energy scale is not uniquely set by the CrTe$_2$-induced exchange field, but likely also reflects strain- and stoichiometry-related shifts of the FeTe N{\'e}el temperature, with a possible additional contribution from parallel conduction through the CrTe$_2$ layer.
+We also note that the CrTe$_2$ induces a spin splitting on the order of meV throughout the ZrTe$_2$ layer which is comparable to that of the superconducting gap at the ZrTe$_2$/FeTe interface (See SM~\cite{Islam_Supp}).